rpadovani/rpadovani.com/_posts/2015-09-27-how-many-ubuntu-phone.markdown

 phones like Meizu MX4 and Bq Aquaris E5 are available only since the start of June.

-Considered all these elements, I think is credible taking the number of users that have downloaded an update of the calculator and increase them by 30% to have an educated guess of how many phones there are.
+Considered all these elements, I think it is credible taking the number of users that have downloaded an update of the calculator and increase them by 30% to have an educated guess of how many phones there are.